giankabtw/HTB-Boxes/Nest/Nest.md

 Downloaded 25.18kB in 20 seconds
 ```

-Opened the RUScanner Utils file
+Opened the `Utils` class from the RUScanner application, which handles encryption and decryption.

 ```vbs
 ﻿Imports System.Text